How to Apply

 Rochester, MN 55905

-Applicants considered for an appointment are invited to Mayo Clinic for a personal interview with the program director and selected faculty.
+Applicants considered for acceptance are invited to Mayo Clinic for a personal interview with the program director and selected faculty.
 An interview can be arranged only when your application file is complete.

 Acceptance letters are mailed by April 1.
 If you receive an acceptance letter, your reply is expected within one week.